apache/mxnet/docs/tutorials/r/MultidimLstm.md

  [89] 0.07344064 0.09557344 0.07645875 0.10261569 0.07243461 0.06941650 0.05231388 0.05432596
  [97] 0.06740443 0.06338028 0.06740443 0.07444668
 ```
-The above tutorial is just for demonstration purposes and have not beeen tuned extensively for accuracy.
+The above tutorial is just for demonstration purposes and has not been tuned extensively for accuracy.